Dual Band Thermal Videography: Separating Time-Varying Reflection and Emission Near Ambient Conditions

+A priori, we calibrate the spectral emissivity of the materials of interest.
+Then, we use the calculated emissivity to separate the dynamic reflected background and the emission in a new scene with the same materials.
+To calibrate, we use a thermocouple and measure temperature at a point on the material.
+Also, we place a blackbody at known temperature near the material to serve as background.
+We then capture thermal images of the material with different spectral filters (see Fig. \ref{fig:emiss-calib}).
+Here, the object and background temperatures are known using the thermocouple and the blackbody.
+Then, emissivity $\epsilon_m$ is computed as:

-\paragraph{Estimating $T_{o}$ and $T_{b}$ from Known Emissivities:} Using the emissivities $\epsilon_m$ for two spectral bands ($m \in [1,2]$) obtained from calibration, we can estimate the object's true temperature $T_o$ and the background temperature $T_b$ through closed-form expressions.
-Expanding Eq. \ref{eq:multi_band_LT} for two bands, we have:
+\paragraph{Estimating $T_{o}$ and $T_{b}$ from Known Emissivities:} The emissivities $\epsilon_m$ for two spectral bands ($m \in \{1,2\}$) obtained from calibration are then used for a new scene with unknown object and background temperature.
+The object's time-varying temperature $T_o$ and the background temperature $T_b$ are estimated using closed-form expressions.
+Expanding Eq. \ref{eq:multi_band_LT} for two bands ($m \in \{1,2\}$), we have:

 Solving for $T_{\text{o}}$ and $T_{\text{b}}$ form the above equation, we get: